jeffersonlee19/jeffersonlee19.github.io/engr.md

 title: Engineering
 subtitle: and coding
 ---
-* Currently learning SolidWorks
+* Currently learning SolidWorks at Texas A&M
-* Self learning python, markdown, html
+* Self learning python and arduino